aaronczichon/website/site/src/content/blog/31-tailscale-npm.md

 <details>
 <summary>Used abbreviations</summary>
 <p>
-Some abbreviations used in this article (only valid for this article unless mentioned otherwise):
+Some abbreviations used in this article (only valid for this article unless mentioned otherwise):<br />
-- NPM -> Nginx Proxy Manager
+- NPM -> Nginx Proxy Manager<br />
 - TS -> Tailscale
 </p>
 </details>